sokolovea/cpp_ai_checkers/README.md

 Labs for ai basics at RSREU, Master's degree, 1 semester

 Realized:
-1. Basic checher game logic (queen checkers are also supported, but all moves are single, without eating multiple checkers at a time);
+1. Basic checker game logic (queen checkers supported, but all moves are single, without eating multiple checkers at a time);
+2. Methods:
-2. DFS;
+   1. DFS;
-3. DFS with evaluation function (gradient search);
+   2. DFS with evaluation function (gradient search);
-4. Minimax;
+   3. Minimax;
-5. Alpha-beta pruning (two variants, optimized much faster).
+   4. Minimax with alpha-beta pruning (most useful algorithm).
+3. Console play man with one of the algorithm